Supply_Chain_Law_Banner_New.webp

 • The law is not about implementing German social standards – which are generally very strict – everywhere in the world.
 Instead, it is about respecting basic human rights, which means that the law would push companies to do the bare minimum to protect their workers.
 It also does not provide victims of such human rights violations legal protection before German courts.6

 • Many companies in the German food sector have less than 3.000 employees.
 In 2019, only 39 companies had more than 1.000 employees; roughly 5.500 companies had even fewer employees than that.7 The law is therefore not binding for large parts of the food industry.
-In 2024 the law is to be extended to also include companies with 1.000 employees and up.
+In 2024, the law is to be extended to also include companies with 1.000 employees and up.
 With this amendment, 2,900 garment companies would be affected, but the majority of the food industry would still be exempt from the law.8

 • Fearing that companies could leave Germany due to this law, certain industry representatives have been calling for a European approach.1

 • Creating a new law doesn’t always mean it will be easy to implement it.
 An example: Even though Austrian law forbids cage-rearing of chicken, the vast majority of eggs found in convenience products in supermarkets still don’t have an indicator of origin.
-It is therefore very likely that 30 out of 31 products still contain eggs from cage-reared chicken.
+It is, therefore, very likely that 30 out of 31 products still contain eggs from cage-reared chicken.
 Time will tell how hard it will be to trace violations along various supply chains and hold companies accountable.9

 Could the supply chain law be a blueprint for other countries?

 Germany is the second country after France to introduce a similar law (which covers only large companies with more than 5,000 employees).
-Other countries like Austria, Denmark, Finland, Luxembourg, and the Netherlands are already working on similar laws or are being asked for similar laws by their citizens.1 Norway on the other hand, is taking another approach: It just proposed a law based on transparency.
+Other countries like Austria, Denmark, Finland, Luxembourg, and the Netherlands are already working on similar laws or are being asked for similar laws by their citizens.1 Norway, on the other hand, is taking another approach: It just proposed a law based on transparency.
 Instead of just checking companies’ suppliers, all citizens can now request information on possible violations along the supply chain.
 This way, they hope to hold companies accountable through civil action, instead of companies themself reporting “in a selective way.”10 On a European level, a law of this sort is also in the making.
-Another EU study on due diligence requirements through supply chains has shown that a voluntary approach is not enough.11 a In March 2021, the European Parliament approved an outline proposal for a EU Directive on Mandatory Human Rights, Environmental and Good Governance Due Diligence.
+Another EU study on due diligence requirements through supply chains has shown that a voluntary approach is not enough.11 In March 2021, the European Parliament approved an outline proposal for an EU Directive on Mandatory Human Rights, Environmental and Good Governance Due Diligence.
 The European Parliament could approve this new legislation in 2022.
 After this, the EU member states will be given time to include it in their national legislation – and that might take a long time.
-This means that the new law will likely be in place from 2023 at the earliest.
+This means the new law will likely be in place from 2023 at the earliest.

 Most viewed